 Learn to Be a Blacksmith!

+Searching for “Blacksmith classes near me?”
+You’ve come to the right place!
 Nestled in the bucolic Laurel Highlands of southwestern Pennsylvania sits one of the best places to learn blacksmithing in America: Touchstone Center for Crafts in Farmington, PA.
-Now I confess that despite being an artist, myself, I’ve never given much thought to blacksmithing; I’ve strolled by countless ornate iron fences with nary a care for how they were created — until last week.
+Even if you live far away, it’s worth the trip.
+Now I confess that despite being an artist, myself, I’ve never given much thought to blacksmith projects; I’ve strolled by countless ornate iron fences with nary a care for how they were created — until last week.

 For All Levels and Backgrounds